 Malfunctioning Switches and Outlets

-Malfunctioning switches and outlets are common electrical issues that can pose risks to property and personal safety.
+Malfunctioning switches and outlets are common electrical issues threatening property and personal safety.
 These problems can be caused by loose connections, worn-out components, or damage due to age or improper installation.

 The primary risks associated with malfunctioning switches and outlets include electrical shocks from loose or exposed wiring and electrical fires caused by sparks or excessive heat.
 Signs of a malfunctioning switch or outlet include visible sparks, unusual sounds, loose outlets, inconsistent electrical performance of connected devices or light bulbs, and dead outlets or a tripped circuit breaker.